sobaee/merge-dicts/README.md

 # merge-dicts

-This is a bash script to automatically merge multiple tabfile dictionaries (with .txt extension) and other .txt files; may not work properly with other dictionaries.
+This is a bash script to automatically merge multiple tabfile dictionaries (with .txt extension) and other .txt files; may not work properly with other dictionaries, so if you need to merge two or more dictionaries, convert each one of them using pyglossary to .txt tabfile then merge them.

-The script will optionally convert the merged .txt file to .mtxt (octopus source), and pack it .mdx dictionary.
+The script will optionally convert the merged .txt file to .mtxt (octopus source), and pack it to .mdx dictionary.

 DEPENDENCIES: